 Analyst Experience

-Currently, I am an analyst for The Air Force, and have learned so many additional skills!
+Currently, I am a Data Analyst, and have learned so many additional skills!
 Day-to-day, I get to learn about other people’s jobs and how they accomplish them, gather data, and process the data.
 Most days I am researching policies and developing tools to make the workplace more efficient.

 Tieing it all together